usnistgov/cyrsoxs/docs/RUN.md

  `Material2.txt` and so on for each individual material.

-## Running Cy-RSoXS
+## Running CyRSoXS

 Copy all the generated files to run directory.

- In order to run Cy-RSOXS you need to execute the following command from the run directory.
+ In order to run CyRSoXS you need to execute the following command from the run directory.

 ```